 Creative Activities That You Can Do With Your Kids

-It isn’t easy to keep your kids entertained.
-Short attention spans and hyperactive behavior needs fun and creative stimulus, and as a parent, it can be quite tough trying to conjure entertaining activities to keep them engaged.
+It isn’t easy coming up with creative activities for kids to be entertained and have their brains stimulated.
+Short attention spans and hyperactive behavior need fun and creative stimulus, and as a parent, it can be pretty challenging trying to conjure entertaining activities to keep them engaged.

-Indeed activities are perfect for the kids’ entertainment and engagement; they can also be a great time to develop essential motor skills and dexterity simultaneously.
+Indeed activities are perfect for the kids’ entertainment and engagement; they can also be a great time to simultaneously develop essential motor skills and dexterity.
 In this article, I have listed ten creative activities that you can do with your kids to keep them engaged and help develop some essential skills.

 1. Back-and-forth Drawing